stephanpelikan/camunda-externaltask-handler/README.md

 * Loose coupling since this API does not use Camunda specific classes
 * Simplified API for reading and setting process variables
 * Streamlined error handling regardless of the current thread's owner (application thread or job executor thread)
-* Exponential back-off retry handling which is useful for doing remote calls
 * Don't block job execution thread by doing synchronous processing of activities

 Disadvantages:
 * External tasks need more transactions and therefore are slower in execution.
 For common business processes this is not an issue.

+Main features (in addition to the advantages listed above):
+* Exponential back-off retry handling which is useful for doing remote calls
+* Event based - no polling
+* Supports asynchronous communication
+  * Response timeout handling

 *Usage:*